Retrieval Augmentation for Deep Neural Networks: Introduction

 \section{Introduction}

 The most common methodology in deep learning involves the supervised training of a neural network with input-output pairs, so as to minimize a given loss function \cite{lecun2015deep}.
 In general, deep neural networks predict the output conditioned solely on the current input or, more recently, leveraging an attention mechanism \cite{bahdanau2014neural} that focuses only on parts of the input as well.
-This leaves the rest of the dataset examples unused for the current prediction, either during training or inference.
+This leaves the rest of the labeled examples unused for the current prediction, either during training or inference.

-In this work, we leverage similar examples in the training set to improve the robustness and interpretability of deep neural networks, both at training and testing time.
+In this work, we leverage similar examples in the training set to improve the performance and interpretability of deep neural networks, both at training and testing time.
 We propose an approach that retrieves the nearest training example to the one being processed and uses the corresponding target example (i) as auxiliary context to the input (e.g. combining the input together with the retrieved target), or (ii) to guide the attention mechanism of the neural network.

 We show that the retrieved target can be easily incorporated in an LSTM model \cite{hochreiter1997long}, making use of its initial memory state.
 In general, previous studies have given little consideration to the initialization of the LSTM's memory state.
 Typically, the memory state is initialized simply with a vector of zeros.
-Even when it is initialized with the current context (e.g., the input text for machine translation tasks, or the input image in image captioning), it is just initialized in the same way as the hidden state: with a simple affine transformation of the same context.
+Even when it is initialized with the current context (e.g., the input image for captioning tasks), it is just initialized in the same way as the LSTM hidden state: with a simple affine transformation of the same context.
 Our approach takes advantage of the initial memory state by encoding auxiliary information from training examples.
-We also present a new multi-level attention method that attends to the inputs, as well as to the target of the nearest example.
+We also present a new multi-level attention method that attends to the inputs and to the target of the nearest example.